1982 New York gubernatorial election: Campaign

 Lehrman spent heavily to raise his profile as a political novice.
 He spent over a year campaigning before the primary and spent a record $7 million, more than half of which was his own money.
 He began running television advertisements in January 1981.
 Curran spent less than $500,000.
 The Harvard Crimson summarized Lehrman's unexpected rise to victory:"Lehrman saturated the airwaves and took the Republican primary in a romp, reportedly spending more than $6 million of his own money for that initial race alone."Lehrman was also boosted by the endorsement of the Conservative Party, which was said to "strongly influence" the primary as it had in 1978, giving Lehrman a "head start" against the field.
-After he received the endorsement and it became evident the Conservative Party would stick by it, Edward Regan declined to run.
+After he received the endorsement and it became evident the Conservative Party would stick by it, Edward Regan dropped out of the race.
 Regan was widely seen as the leading candidate for the nomination.
 Regan's decision may also have been influenced by his reliance on Wall Street funding, which was largely devoted to Koch.

 Lehrman utilized harsh rhetoric on the issue of crime, referring to criminals as "savages" and criticizing the Court of Appeals for deference to defendants.
 He pledged "systematic" cuts to the state income tax and raised the possibility of a sales tax reduction.